judsonlmoore/judsonlmoore.com/_posts/travel/destinations/india/2014-10-08-dandiya-festival-2014.markdown

 ---
 title:			Dandiya Is The Festival Drummers and Dancers Were Born For
 date:			2014-10-08 11:54:21 Z
-categories: Hyderabad
+categories:		hyderabad
-tags: Culture
-  - Dancing
-  - Dandiya
-  - Fun
-  - Hyderabad
-  - India
+tags:			culture, dancing, dandiya, fun, hyderabad, india
 author:			judsonlmoore
 excerpt:		The Dandiya Festival is an Indian celebration of an ancient battle.
 The music is percussion-driven and the dance reflects the bravery and honor of battle.
 layout:			post
+image:			../assets/images/

 ---